 supra skytops white is not novel—for example, Microsoft’s Kinect product has reportedly sold more than 10 million units.
 But Medibotics claims its system has several advantages over camera-based technologies, in large part because it doesn’t require users to remain in front of a stationary camera.
 And the technology can measure smaller movements—like those of fingers—that existing systems cannot, Medibotics said.

+The company also said that, with further development, its technology could have several applications outside of computer gaming, like sports training, medical therapy, virtual exercise, weight management, and telerobotics.
 But the road to commercialization includes several obstacles.
 For example, the company said that calibrating measurements to ensure accuracy when the clothing is worn by different people remains a challenge.

 No comments: